Lucas Oil Off Road Racing Series: History

 In June 2020, LOORRS cancelled the Pro 4 series races for the 2020 season as team participation was anticipated to be low.
 Rockstar Energy Drink didn't renew their sponsorship of the series or for two top Pro 4 teams of Rob MacCachren and R.J.
 Anderson.
 Kyle LeDuc decided to participate only in the Midwestern series.

-On Thursday November 12, 2020 Lucas Oil announced it would effectively fold the series due to the ongoing COVID-19 pandemic and uncertainty of another shutdown the following year.
+On November 12, 2020 Lucas Oil announced it would effectively fold the series due to the ongoing COVID-19 pandemic and uncertainty of another shutdown the following year.

 Classes

 The Lucas Oil Off Road Racing Series had the following classes: